About me

 I am trained within the discipline of Counselling Psychology which means that my practice of psychology will be grounded in humanistic values and that my role includes being a reflective practitioner.
 This involves working with your frame of reference – seeing the challenges from your perspective and adapting treatment to your needs.
 This means that I work as both a reflective and integrative practitioner.

-My qualifications are as follows:
+My core qualifications are as follows:

 1. Professional Diploma in Counselling Psychology